Arinzeokeke/dumb_password_rails/README.md

 Replace `:password` with your own custom virtual password attribute if yours is different.
 If you are using Devise, your virtual password attribute is `:password`.

-The default error message is `Your password is too common.
+The default error message is `Your password is vulnerable.
 Use a more secure password`.
 If you'd like to add your own custom message.

     validates :password, dumb_password: {message: <YOUR CUSTOM MESSAGE>}